xofneb/shipep-token/README.md

 ## 🌟 About

-ShibaPepe Coin combines the playful spirit of Shiba Inu with the viral energy of Pepe memes, creating a unique token that celebrates both communities.
+ShiPep Coin combines the playful spirit of Shiba Inu with the viral energy of Pepe memes, creating a unique token that celebrates both communities.
 Built on Solana for fast, low-cost transactions.

 ## 📊 Token Information

-- **Name:** ShibaPepe Coin
+- **Name:** ShiPep Coin
 - **Symbol:** SHIPEP
 - **Network:** Solana (Mainnet)
 - **Supply:** 1,000,000,000 tokens (1 billion)